SuperOfficeDocs/superoffice-docs/user-guide/en/search-options/freetext-search.md

 ## Why am I getting no hits for a search word that I know is in the database?

 If you get no hits for a search word that is in the SuperOffice database, this may be because you need to build the freetext search index in SuperOffice Settings and maintenance.
-For more information about this, see the SuperOffice Settings and maintenance help.

 ## Related topics